truongluu/umi-project-template/README.md

 React Project Template Based On UmiJS

 This template consists of:\
-Multiple environments\
+- Multiple environments\
-Multiple layouts (Basic layout, login layout)\
+- Multiple layouts (Basic layout, login layout)\
-DvaJS\
+- DvaJS\
-Antd\
+- Antd\
-Dll\
+- Dll\
-Locales\
+- Locales\
-Basic authentication flow with login, logout\
+- Basic authentication flow with login, logout\
-Request util\
+- Request util\
-How do I can call API request in my model?
+- How to utilize the API request in our model?